prigio/docker-starter/readme.md

 ## Development
 You need `docker` and `make` available within your system to build this effortlessy: the build system is based on a `golang` container.

+A local folder, `g_build_libs`, which is NOT tracked within GIT is used by the go container managed through the Makefile to save the libraries used when compiling.
+This saves time each time the container is restarted.

 See the `Makefile` for instructions to build.